chloeli/beintoo-android-sdk/README.md

 To use Beintoo in your applications you you will need to add a reference to the BeintooSDK project.
 To do this open the properties window for your app (__File__ -> __Properties__), select the Android item from the list, then press the __Add...__ button in the Library area and select the Beintoo SDK project created above.

-Once the Beintoo SDK is referenced you need to modify the app __manifest.xml__ You need to add this __permissions__
+Once the Beintoo SDK is referenced you need to modify the app __AndroidManifest.xml__ You need to add this __permissions__